kfjahnke/envutil/README.md

 The program is built with CMake.

-The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO).
+The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) - OIIO in short.
 If you have highway installed, the build will use it, if not it tries for Vc, and if that isn't present either it uses std::simd.
 If you dont' want any of the three, set the option USE_GOADING=ON.
+The functionality and results should be the same with either of the back-ends, but processing time will vary, especially if you are using 'twining'.

 It's recommended to build with clang++ (call cmake with -DCMAKE_CXX_COMPILER=clang++).